-We had cash and cash equivalents including restricted cash and cash equivalents totaling \$523.6 million and \$272.0 million as of December 31, 2020 and December 31, 2019, respectively.
+We had cash and cash equivalents including restricted cash and cash equivalents totaling \$1,019.0 million and \$523.6 million as of December 31, 2021 and December 31, 2020, respectively.
+We also had short-term bank deposits of \$100.1 million as of December 31, 2021.
 Our investment policy and strategy primarily attempts to preserve capital and meet liquidity requirements without significantly increasing risk.
-Our cash and cash equivalents primarily consist of cash deposits and money market funds.
+Our cash and cash equivalents and short-term deposits primarily consist of cash deposits and money market funds.
 We do not enter into investments for trading or speculative purposes.
 Changes in rates would primarily impact interest income due to the relatively short-term nature of our investments.

-A hypothetical 100 basis point change in interest rates would have increased or decreased our interest income for by an immaterial amount.
+A hypothetical 100 basis point change in interest rates would have increased our decreased our interest income for a twelve-month period by an immaterial amount.